Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The samples are related to the fantasy/adventure genre, making them applicable to multiple choices.
-The ambiguity works well, suggesting elements that could fit any of the choices without being overly specific.
+The misinformed clues are related to fantasy/adventure but are too generic.
+The ring clue is too specific to LOTR, and the wizardry clue is too specific to Harry Potter.
+They don't create enough productive ambiguity with the Star Wars choice.

 ✅ Strengths:
 - Attempt to create ambiguity